 We find that only 5.51% of desktop pages include a CSP and only 4.73% of mobile pages include a CSP, likely due to the complexity of deployment.

 Of the sites surveyed only 0.09% of desktop pages use a nonce source and only 0.02% of desktop pages use a hash source.
 The number of mobile pages use a nonce source is slightly higher at 0.13% but the use of hash sources is lower on mobile pages at 0.01%.

 The proposal of

-strict-dynamic in the next iteration of CSP further reduces the burden on site operators for using CSP by allowing a whitelisted script to load further script dependencies.
+strict-dynamic in the next iteration of CSP further reduces the burden on site operators for using CSP by allowing an approved script to load further script dependencies.
 Despite the introduction of this feature, which already has support in some modern browsers, only 0.03% of desktop pages and 0.1% of mobile pages include it in their policy.

 XSS attacks come in various forms and Trusted-Types was created to help specifically with DOM-XSS.
 Despite being an effective mechanism, our data shows that only 2 mobile and desktop pages use the Trusted-Types directive.

 When a CSP is deployed on a page, certain unsafe features like inline scripts or the use of

 eval() are disabled.
 A page can depend on these features and enable them in a safe fashion, perhaps with a nonce or hash source.
 Site operators can also re-enable these unsafe features with